 Constipation or Diarrhea

-Constipation Remedies: You can suggest a stool softener or an increase in dietary fiber to relieve constipation.
-Drinking at least 8 glasses of water a day can help, as can walking or other exercise.
+- For constipation, you can suggest a stool softener or an increase in dietary fiber to relieve constipation.
+Drinking at least eight glasses of water a day can help, as can walking or other exercise.

-Diarrhea Remedies: For diarrhea, you can suggest an over-the-counter diarrhea remedy, provided the primary care provider approves.
+- For diarrhea, you can suggest an over-the-counter diarrhea remedy, provided the primary care provider approves.
 Eating five or six small meals is better than eating three large meals.
-Low-fat, low fiber foods are easier on the stomach than spicy, high-fat or high-fiber foods.
+Low-fat, low-fiber foods are easier on the stomach than spicy, high-fat or high-fiber foods.

 Keeping a positive but realistic attitude about minimizing side effects can help your patients, too.
 How to help them do that?

-- Remind your patient to be realistic about what she can do.
+- Remind your patients to be realistic about what they can do.
 If a job requires extensive travel, for instance, it may be better to cut back temporarily.
 Trying to do too much increases stress, which can make side effects worse.

 - Keep the big picture in focus.
 Some patients need to work despite side effects purely for economic reasons, but for many, the job is an important part of their life that provides much satisfaction.
 Working as much as possible, despite the side effects, may help them maintain their optimism about their cancer recovery and life in general.
 Being around coworkers, especially supportive ones, can help patients stay positive.

-Both websites include vast amounts of information on side effects from radiation therapy and chemotherapy.
+Both websites include vast amounts of information on side effects from radiation therapy and chemotherapy such as:

 - National Cancer Institute: Radiation Therapy Side Effects